Aniketh4/College-Appointment-Booking-System/Readme.md

 **Note**: All API endpoints return appropriate status codes: 200 or 201 for success, and 400, 404, or 500 for various errors.

+## Database Design
+- User: {name, email, password, role}
+- Availability: {professorId, date, timeSlots}
+- Appointment: {studentId, professorId, date, timeSlot}

+The `User` collection saves information about students and professors, which is used for authentication and other purposes.
+The `Availability` collection holds information about the different time slots that professors have made available.
+The `Appointment` collection contains all the booked slots, linking students to professors for specific dates and times.

 ## Tech Stack
 - Node.js
 - Express